 MSc Teaching English to Speakers of Other Languages (TESOL)

-The programme particularly values the professional experience that participants bring to the course.
+The programme particularly values the professional experiences that participants bring.
 It provides a learning context in which you can reflect on your professional practice, the policies and diverse contextual factors that frame it, the theoretical frameworks that inform it, and the research that exists or could be conducted to substantiate or refute intuitive judgments.

-Eligible students will also have the opportunity to gain an internationally-recognised professional certificate (Cambridge English CELTA) in addition to MSc TESOL.
+Eligible students will have the opportunity to gain an internationally recognised professional certificate (Cambridge English CELTA) in addition to MSc TESOL.
 The Cambridge CELTA course is delivered by an external provider and attracts an additional fee.
 Entry criteria apply.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Teaching English to Speakers of Other Languages (TESOL).

 An upper second-class honours degree (or international equivalent) in English Language, TESOL or Applied Linguistics.
 Applicants must also demonstrate six months' classroom teaching experience or other TESOL-industry relevant experience.
 Applicants who hold an upper second class honours degree (or international equivalent) in a non-language related subject will also be considered, but need to demonstrate a minimum of one year's full-time (or part time equivalent) classroom teaching or other TESOL-industry relevant experience.
 Examples of the types of roles we consider relevant are:

 - Researchers in a field relevant to TESOL.

 See international equivalent qualifications on the International Office website.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.Go to admissions statement